 - It increases brand awareness, builds positive eco-friendly image and offers fantastic PR opportunities associated with minimal environmental impact.

-- Finally, it makes your company ready to meet all possible legal requirements depending on the destination country.
-For example, France has already banned plastic plates, glasses and cutlery, passing a new law which comes into force in 2020.
+For example, France has already banned plastic plates, glasses, and cutlery, as a new law came into force on 1 January 2020.

 How to make your business greener right now?